Main content

 This series contains student papers and research on the Black Bottom neighborhood, as well as syllabi and other course materials.
 Some of these student papers include transcripts of interviews with former Black Bottom residents.
 Classes represented are Urban Studies 448 and 370, and Social Work 746.
 Also included are original born digital files for some of the materials.
 Arranged chronologically.

-V. Community Displacement in other Neighborhoods
+V. Community displacement in other neighborhoods

-Student papers and research that look beyond Black Bottom to other communitites effected by displacement and gentrification.
+Student papers and research that look beyond Black Bottom to other communities effected by displacement and gentrification.
 These neighborhoods include: Chinatown, Fairmont, Mantua, North Philadelphia, Northern Liberties, Queen Village, Schuylkill Yards, South Street, West Philadelphia, and Wynnefield.
 Also included are original born digital files for some of the materials.
 Arranged alphabetically.

 The collection is arranged into five series.